c4554ndr4/Discord_Symbiont/README.md

 ## Configuration guide

 The bot uses `config.yaml` for runtime behavior.
 A safe template lives in `config.example.yaml`.
+This is a really convenient paradigm for vibe-coding that I highly recommend!

 - `api_keys`: Environment variable mapping for providers (Discord, Anthropic, OpenAI, OpenRouter, Groq).
 - `bot_name`: Display name used in logs and interfaces.